NERVsystems/cotlib/README.md

 fmt.Println(string(out)) // prints the same XML
 ```

+### Validator Package

+The optional `validator` subpackage provides schema checks for common detail
+extensions. `validator.ValidateChat` ensures a `__chat` element contains both
+`sender` and `message` attributes. `Event.Validate` calls this automatically
+when a chat extension is present.

 ### Type Validation and Catalog

 The library provides comprehensive type validation and catalog management: